bruhitsmeray/UE4Borealis/README.md

 # UE4Borealis

-UE4Borealis contains the theme developed and used by Project Borealis in their fork of Unreal Engine (4.27).
+UE4Borealis contains the theme used by Project Borealis in their fork of Unreal Engine (4.27).
 I quite like it and I wanted to use it with my regular version of UE4.
 I'll leave this repo public in case anyone wants to try it out too.

 ## Instalation